priyambj/erudite-py/README.md

 This is scraper goes to `https://www.edx.org/course/subject/computer-science`, attempts to scroll down to force the loading of all the appropriate pages to load the URLS of each page.
 We then intend to scrape each page for details.

+> Currently, this process does not work.
+The dryscrape engine executes the scrolling function intermittently within the webkit-server engine and does not force a reload of more pages more than once or twice.
+We need a new solution to this issue.